 - A1.
-Recall and define business terminologies, including those connected to internal and external operating processes, planning and strategy, growth, marketing, products/services, finance and accounting systems, information systems, and the management and development of human resource within organisations. - A2.
-Understand and describe concepts and principles relevant to media and mass communications - A3.
-Recall and define component parts related to globalisation, and how this connects to business, media, and mass communications. - A4.
+Recall and define what a business is and its internal and external operating processes, inclusive of planning and strategy, growth, marketing, products/services, finance and accounting systems, information systems, and the management and development of human resource within organisations. - A2.
+Understand and describe concepts and principles relevant to mass communications - A3.
+Recall and define globalisation in its component parts and describe its appearance within international economics and its impact on developing economics - A4.
 Recall and describe the nexus that exists between planning, finance and accounting, marketing, HRM, legal systems, quality, economics drivers within a business. - A5.
-Recall and identify language related to media studio practice. - A6.
+Demonstrate knowledge of current educational issues and surrounding policy considerations - A6.
 Use the functions of Microsoft Word, Excel and PowerPoint to create documents, collate data and create presentations. - A7.
 Understand the role and importance of the study of the history of scholarship as a basis to determining a full understanding, correct use of accurate nomenclature and an appreciation of fundamental concepts associated with a subject area. - A8.
 Apply techniques and forms of effective and clear communication in a variety of academic and professional settings in accordance with Level B2 'Independent User' as described by the Council of Europe.